Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. What we found out

-When we took a closer look at the device, we noticed that it hadn’t checked in for some time and because of it the rule just did its job.
-Somehow the Intune MDM certificate was NOT renewed on the device, and we all know what will happen when we have an expired certificate, right?
+When we took a closer look at the device, we noticed that it hadn’t checked in for some time, and because of this, the rule just did its job.
+Somehow, the Intune MDM certificate was NOT renewed on the device, and we all know what will happen when we have an expired certificate, right?

 Sad Danny Roberts No Communication GIF | GIFDB.com